andriumon/schemas/quality_indicators/dev/README.md

     What outcomes are pass/fail
 ```

-To see an example of an indicator, see [the template YAML file](./indicators_template.yaml) stored in this repository.
+To see an example of an indicator, see the [JSON file](example.json) or the [the YAML file](example.yaml) stored in this repository.

-The latest version of the vocabulary is accessible at [https://w3id.org/everse/rsqi](https://w3id.org/everse/rsqi)
+The latest version of the vocabulary is accessible at [https://w3id.org/everse/rsqi](https://w3id.org/everse/rsqi).

 To obtain the JSON-LD context, just perform content negotiation as follows: